Zac-HD/hypofuzz/docs-src/roadmap.rst

 If it is impractical to continue to support old versions of Hypothesis (or other dependencies) after a major update, the minimum supported version will be updated.
-If you would like to use new versions of Hypofuzz with old versions of its dependencies, please get in touch to discuss your specific needs.
+If you would like to use new versions of HypoFuzz with old versions of its dependencies, please get in touch to discuss your specific needs.